kubeflow/website/content/en/docs/external-add-ons/fairing/install-fairing.md

 models in a hybrid cloud environment directly from Python code or a Jupyter notebook.
-This guide describes how to install Kubeflow Fairing in your development environment for [local development][local], or [development in a hosted notebook][hosted].
+This guide describes how to install Kubeflow Fairing in your development environment for [local development][local], or [development in a hosted workbench][hosted].

-## Using Kubeflow Fairing with Kubeflow notebooks
+## Using Kubeflow Fairing with Kubeflow workbenches

-Kubeflow notebook servers that are built from one of the standard Jupyter Docker images include Kubeflow Fairing and come preconfigured for using Kubeflow Fairing to run training jobs on your Kubeflow cluster.
+Kubeflow workbench servers that are built from one of the standard Jupyter Docker images include Kubeflow Fairing and come preconfigured for using Kubeflow Fairing to run training jobs on your Kubeflow cluster.

-If you use a Kubeflow notebook server that was built from a custom Jupyter Docker image as your development environment, follow the instruction on [setting up Kubeflow Fairing in a hosted notebook environment][hosted].
+If you use a Kubeflow workbench server that was built from a custom Jupyter Docker image as your development environment, follow the instruction on [setting up Kubeflow Fairing in a hosted workbench environment][hosted].

 ## Set up Kubeflow Fairing for local development